keeperdao/hidingbook-api-docs/README.md

 # hidingbook-api-docs
-API documentation for the HidingBook.
+Integration documentation for the HidingBook.

 The HidingBook is a backend infrastructure component of the Hiding Game which hosts hidden orders only fillable by KeeperDAO keepers.
 It also supports client friendly APIs which enable a smooth front end user experience.